Moksh456/Front-end-projects/README.md

 # Front-end-projects

-in this repo we will make front end projects for Learning. frontend is made from html, css, javascript. only these language are understand by brouswer.
+in this repo we will make front end projects for Learning. frontend is made from html, css, javascript. only these language are understand by brouswere.